atifdev10/TypeEraserGenerator/README.md

 Inherited protocols also needs to be erased.
 To disable it, pass the `disableEraserInheritance` option to the macro.
 Inherited protocols may introduce associated types invisible to the macro.
-To make the associated types visible to the macro attach the `Associate` or `AssociateEraser` macro to any requirement.
-This will be made as declaration macro after this [issue](https://github.com/swiftlang/swift/issues/88791) is resolved.
+To make the associated types visible to the macro, attach the `Associate` or `AssociateEraser` macro to any requirement.
+These macros will be made as declaration macro after this [issue](https://github.com/swiftlang/swift/issues/88791) is resolved.

 `Associate` macro takes the associate name as a string from the parameter,